CalebTaber/Algebra-Library/README.md

 The next step after completing the expression phase is to implement functionality for solving linear equations.
 This should be relatively straightforward, as it only involves linking two expressions together.

 <h2>Planned Features</h2>
-- Solving linear equations/inequalities
+-Solving linear equations/inequalities
-- Solving systems of linear equations/inequalities
-- Suport for trigonometric functions
+-Solving systems of linear equations/inequalities -Suport for trigonometric functions